 The other day we talked about responsible and green magazine reading habits.
-I figured before I rant on organic dairy (oh, a BIG rant is coming) I’d offer some fun magazine suggestions.
-I don’t subscribe to any magazines right now, although I do buy one once in a while, but normally only if I REALLY think I can’t get the full experience online or at the library; for example I adore Brain, Child and they don’t post all their pieces online and I sometimes buy Hip Mama, because I’m not sure any of their pieces end up online – plus I like to support independent thinkers.
+I don’t subscribe to any magazines right now, although I do buy one once in a while, but normally only if I REALLY think I can’t get the full experience online or at the library; for example I adore Brain, Child and I sometimes buy Hip Mama, because I’m not sure any of their pieces end up online – plus I like to support independent thinkers.

 But I digress.
 There are plenty of good green magazines you can subscribe to if you really want a hard copy; just make sure, as noted previously that you’ll really read it to death before subscribing.
 Below are some magazines that I currently read when I can or that I have read or bought in the past and enjoyed for different reasons.